cch5ng/ts_fe_assign/README.md

+# Notes to Reviewer

+* I used npm to install and run the app.

+* For the initial API fetch, I hard coded a query based on US region and getting movies releasing closest to the current date.

+* If I had more time I'd work on:

+   * Fix missing search icon (it was showing and then I lost it)

+   * CSS, going through to see if it could be more DRY.

+   * It should use pagination but not sure if that was required (?)

 # Timescale Frontend Interview Assignment

 Thank you for taking the time to apply for a front end position at Timescale!